csfeeser/Python/challenges/Flask_challenge_pt2.md

 - Adapt the script above so that it will accept POSTed JSON, not just an HTML form (see bonus).
 - Write a second script, and using the *requests* module, send a POST request containing your trivia answer in JSON.
+     - the URL you POST to will be `localhost:2224/whatever/path/you/specified`
 - This second (client) script should tell you whether or not your answer was correct!

 ## How to use requests.post()